mutaznudhar99/Oracle-database-server/installing-&-configuring-oracle-restart-19c.md

-Pada sesi kali ini, saya akan melakukan instalasi dan konfigurasi Oracle 19c Grid Infrastructure Standalone Server (oracle restart) pada lingkungan RHEL.
-Bertujuan untuk mengimplementasi dependency management untuk mengotomatisasi resource lifecycle seperti Oracle ASM, Listener, dan Database.
-Memastikan ketersediaan layanan yang optimal pada server tunggal
+Demonstrated the installation and configuration of Oracle 19c Grid Infrastructure (Oracle Restart) on a Standalone Server using Red Hat Enterprise Linux (RHEL).
+The goal is to implement automated resource management for Oracle ASM, the Listener, and the Database to ensure high availability.

-hal yang dipersiapkan:
+Prerequisites
-- Infrastructure     : Virtual machine (RHEL compatible)
+- Infrastructure: Virtual Machine (RHEL/OEL compatible).
-- Storage management : Oracle ASM (Automatic Storage Management)
+- Storage: Oracle ASM (Automatic Storage Management).
-- Software           : Oracle Grid Infrastructure 19c & Oracle Database 19c
+- Software: Oracle Grid Infrastructure 19c & Oracle Database 19c.